all2coolnick/pico-mac-nano/README.md

 ## PCB files

-The PCB directory contains all the gerber, drill hole, position and BOM files for the most recent revision of the PCB.
+The PCB folder contains all the gerber, drill hole, position and BOM files for the most recent revision of the PCB.
 These are as supplied to [JLC pcb]([https://blog.1bitrainbow.com/pico-mac-nano/](https://jlcpcb.com)).
 The format of BOM and position files may need to modified for other PCB manufacturers.
 JLC pcb can produce the bare board, the board with all SMC pre-fitted, or as we have, fully assembled with both SMC and through-hole components.

 ## 3D files

-The 3D_model directory contains the .stl files for 3D printing the case, battery power module and box inserts (for a 75mm cube box).
+The 3D_model folder contains the .stl files for 3D printing the case, battery power module and box inserts (for a 75mm cube box).
 The case is comprised of the front housing, rear housing, switch blank (blocks the switch apperture intended for the [battery power module](https://www.1bitrainbow.com/parts-store.php?cPath=972_973_P4470)) and reset/boot select button actuator.
 The battery module comprises upper and lower halves and the rocker switch.
 The box folder contains the top and bottom insert files and the two halves of the accessory box.

-## Other folders
+## Firmware Files

-The firmware directory contains pre-built .uf2 rp2040 firmware files for the Pico Zero.
+The firmware folder contains pre-built .uf2 rp2040 firmware files for the Pico Zero.
 This includes version 3.2 built with the standard 128K RAM (this is the version used on all pre-assembled & kit form pico-mac-nanos shipped to date).
 Version 19 no longer uses my hacked Mac Plus ROM.
 Instead it adopts the newer pico-mac code to patch the ROM to the desired screen resolution based on the build parameters.
 It is also built with the 208K RAM option which allows it to run MacPaint, but only when booted from a disk image on a micro-SD card.
 This is because the disk image contained in the pico-mac-nano firmware is read-only anbd MacPaint requires a writeable disk.

+## Disk Images

+The disk_images folder contains writeable disk image files (.img) files for booting pico-mac-nano from a micro-SD card.
+Copy one of them to an ExFAT formatted micro-SD card (If you want to change the file name, make sure it still starts with "umac0") then with your pico-mac-nano powered down, insert the card into the slot on the rear (The card must be upside down due to the orientation of the SD board).
+When you power up, it should detect the SD card and the boot image, and boot from that instead of the built in disk image.
+This disk image is writeable so unlike the built in disk image, any changes made to the contents of the disk while booted from it will remain.
+This is good in that you can save files you worked on, plus some applications like MacPaint require a writeable boot disk to run, but it also means it can become corrupted during a system crash.

+The version 1 file is a 10MB .img version of the built in .dsk disk image used in all pico-mac-nanos shipped to date.
+Subsequent versions add more applications, utilities and games which have been found to broadly work within pico-mac.

+## Other folders

 Data sheets for the TFT module and the controller are in the data_sheets directory.